kshedden/case_studies/methods/writing-tips.md

 course, you can assume that the reader is familiar with the statistical methodology that you use.
-Nevertheless, it helps to reinforce certain key points by explaining the strengths and weaknesses of the methods that you emplot, and the statistical reasoning behind your conclusions.
+Nevertheless, it helps to reinforce certain key points by explaining the strengths and weaknesses of the methods that you employ, and the statistical reasoning behind your conclusions.

 * To make the writing more realistic, do not refer to our class as such, or to prior assignments.